dhyeythumar/PPO-algo-with-custom-Unity-environment/README.md

 These are some details which you should know before hand.
 And I think without knowing this, you might get confused because some of the Keras implementations are environment-dependent.

 - Observation/State space: Vectorized     (Unlike Image)
-- Action space: Continuous [shape(1, 2)]  (Unlike discrete)
+- Action space: Continuous  (Unlike discrete)
+- Action shape: (num of agents, 2)   (Here num of agents alive at every env step is 1, i.e shape(1, 2))
 - Reward System:
     - (1.0/MaxStep) per step (MaxStep is used to reset the env irrespective of achieving the goal state) & the same reward is used if the agent crashes into the walls.
-    - +2 is the agent reaches the goal state.
+    - +2 if the agent reaches the goal state.

 ## Setup Instructions
-Install the ML-Agents github repo [release_1_branch](https://github.com/Unity-Technologies/ml-agents/tree/release_1_branch), but if you want to use the different branch version then modify the python APIs to interact with the environment.
+Install the ML-Agents github repo [release_1 branch](https://github.com/Unity-Technologies/ml-agents/tree/release_1_branch), but if you want to use the different branch version then modify the python APIs to interact with the environment.

 Clone this repos:
 ```bash